 Use ORC or Parquet File format

-Changing the underneath file format to ORC or Parquet, we can get a significant performance gain.
+By changing the underneath file format to ORC or Parquet, we can get a significant performance gain.

 Avoid Sequential Programming (Phase Development)